 The basis of Behavioral Based Interviewing is that your past performance will determine your future success.
 The interviewer is looking for examples and proof of a particular skill.
+Use the STAR format to provide good examples with outcomes.
 You will be asked to describe previous situations in which you used desired behaviors.
 To prepare for a Behavioral Interview, prepare short descriptions of situations that demonstrate positive behaviors or actions.
-As with STAR, make sure every story has a beginning, middle, and an end.
-Also, be sure that the outcome or result reflects positively on you.
-Finally, be specific and provide as much detail as possible.
+Make sure every story has a beginning, middle, and an end.
+Be sure that the outcome reflects positively on you.
+Be specific and provide as much detail as possible.

-The STAR Technique Example:
+STAR Example

-What you need to include: Interview Question Example: "Can you give me an example of a time when you served as the leader of a group?"
-SITUATION Briefly describe the situation you were in.
-"As part of a communications class, we were divided into groups of four and given a project to complete."
-TASK Describe what assignment you were given to complete.
-You might use examples from your education, work experience, or activities.
-"We needed to develop a presentation for an organization in order to increase public awareness of the organization and its services.
-My group selected a small nonprofit organization that serves homebound seniors."
-ACTION Actions are activities you engaged in to get the task accomplished.
-"During our initial meeting, everyone just threw out ideas and talked a lot, but no one was taking charge to keep us focused.
+Interview Question Example What you need to "Can you give me an example of a time when you include served as the leader of a group?"
+Situation Briefly describe the "As part of a communication class, we were divided into Situation situation you were in. groups of four and given a project to complete."
+Describe what "We needed to develop a presentation for an organization assignment you were in order to increase public awareness of the organization given to complete. and its services.
+My group selected a small nonprofit Task You might use organization that serves homebound seniors."
+Task examples from your education, work experience, or activities.
+Actions are activities "During our initial meeting, everyone just threw out ideas you engaged in to get and talked a lot, but no was taking charge to keep us the task accomplished. focused.
 So, I stepped in and tried to provide some structure to the meeting and to keep us focused.
-The other members of the group responded favorably, so from then on I was looked at as the leader for the group.
-What we ended up doing was developing a multifaceted marketing campaign.
+The other members of the group responded favorably, so from then on I was looked at as the leader of the group.
+What Action we ended up doing was developing a multifaceted ACTION marketing campaign.
 Each of us was assigned a specific task each week.
 I made sure everyone knew what their responsibilities were and checked to make sure they were meeting the deadlines we agreed upon.
-Two people developed a radio spot; one person developed an ad that could be used in magazines, on billboards, etc., and another person developed a computer presentation."
-RESULT This is the outcome of the task and action.
-Whenever possible, state the results in quantifiable terms.
-"We had the opportunity to present our campaign to the managers of the organization.
-They ended up using parts of our presentation, which ultimately led to a 24% increase in the use of their services over a three-month period.
+Two people developed a radio spot; one person developed an ad that could be used in magazines, on billboards, etc., and I developed a computer presentation."

+This is the outcome of "We had the opportunity to present our campaign to the the task and action. managers of the organization.
+They ended up using parts Whenever possible, of our presentation, which ultimately led to a 24% Results stat the results in increase in the use of their services over a 3 month period. quantifiable terms.
 Also, their name recognition increased by 17% based on surveys completed.
 Our group also received an award from the marketing club for creativity."
+1 I